 EQIP provides assistance for perhaps a wider spectrum of environmental improvements than any other USDA program.
 Examples range from managing the use of manure in a livestock operation to implementing reduced tillage of crops, and from managing wildlife and fish habitat to improving the quality of forest stands.

-EQIP spending has grown steadily in recent years, from just over $1 billion in 2009 to nearly $1.4 billion in 2012.
-In 2012, about $1 billion went for financial assistance to implement conservation practices, while just under $400 million was spent on technical assistance.
-EQIP contracts that year covered some 24 million acres.
-Under the 2014 farm bill, EQIP is scheduled to grow to $1.75 billion by 2018.
+EQIP spending has grown steadily in recent years, from just over $1 billion in 2009 to nearly $1.8 billion in 2019.
+Of that, $1.3 billion went to financial assistance to implement conservation practices, while $427 million was spent on technical assistance.
+EQIP contracts that year covered some 13 million acres.

 Administration: EQIP is operated by the Natural Resources Conservation Service (NRCS) of USDA.